 There are many reasons to purchase synthetic diamonds instead of the mined variety.
 The prices charged for mined diamonds are, in the very best verbiage, an illusion.
-To put it more bluntly, Cecil Adams, in his award-winning newspaper column “The Straight Dope”.
-Says: “Diamonds are a con, pure and simple.”.
-Diamond prices are largely controlled by the DeBeers diamond cartel. they're not a fair reflection of diamond scarcity.
+To put it more bluntly, Cecil Adams, in his award-winning newspaper column “The Straight Dope” says: “Diamonds are a con, pure and simple.”
+Diamond prices are largely controlled by the DeBeers diamond cartel, and they are not a fair reflection of diamond scarcity.
 Additionally, studies show that one out of three diamonds sold in the US today has been altered to artificially increase its value.
 Further studies have shown that on average a couple pays 40% too much for their diamond engagement ring.

-Beyond deceptive pricing, there are the issues of “blood diamonds”, forced child labour.
-A myriad of other disturbing diamond facts.
+Beyond deceptive pricing, there are the issues of “blood diamonds”, forced child labor, and a myriad of other disturbing diamond facts.

-Recently, socially conscious celebrities such as Gwyneth Paltrow, Minnie Driver.
-Angelina Jolie have made a vocal issue of wearing only synthetic diamonds to the many gala events they attend.
+Recently, socially conscious celebrities such as Gwyneth Paltrow, Minnie Driver, and Angelina Jolie have made a vocal issue of wearing only synthetic diamonds to the many gala events they attend.

-Good synthetic diamonds are virtually indistinguishable from the mined variety.
-Without the baggage.
-Additionally, they cost thousands of dollars less.
+Good synthetic diamonds are virtually indistinguishable from the mined variety, but without the baggage, and additionally, they cost thousands of dollars less.
 But, which synthetic diamond is the best choice?

 There are many types of man-made or synthetic diamonds available.
-The choices are numerous.
-Unbiased information is scarce.
+The choices are numerous, but unbiased information is scarce.
 Here is an overview and comparison of the synthetic diamonds currently unavailable on the market:

 The grandfather of simulated diamonds, Zircons are available widely.
 In their best examples, CZ’s are actually a fairly decent diamond replica.
-Unfortunately, the commodity-like availability and vast differences in quality have made the stone synonymous with low-cost fashion jewellery.
-Perhaps a good choice for cheap bling.
-Not for fine jewellery.
+Unfortunately, the commodity-like availability and vast differences in quality have made the stone synonymous with low-cost fashion jewelry.
+Perhaps a good choice for cheap bling, but not for fine jewelry.
 Many sources are available, a decent one is:

-Including Russian Brilliants, Russian Stars and others, they're in fact nothing but high quality cubic zirconias.
-This isn't mentioned prominently on their web sites and they'll only cop to it when pressed. that's the fact.
+Including Russian Brilliants, Russian Stars and others, they are in fact nothing but high quality cubic zirconias.
+This is not mentioned prominently on their web sites and they will only cop to it when pressed, but that is the fact.
 Russian diamond simulates are priced around $280 per carat.

-Moissanite is a lab-created mineral that's a very good diamond simulant.
-Moissanite has been on the market as a fine jewellery choice since the early 90s and has picked up quite a few fans.
+Moissanite is a lab-created mineral that is a very good diamond simulant.
+Moissanite has been on the market as a fine jewelry choice since the early 90s and has picked up quite a few fans.
 Moissanite is a hard mineral that, like diamond, will cut glass.
 There are a couple of minor downsides to moissanite however.
-First, it's quite expensive, (though still cheap compared to diamonds) usually priced about $500 per carat for good samples.
+First, it is quite expensive, (though still cheap compared to diamonds) usually priced about $500 per carat for good samples.

-Secondly, moissanite doesn't have the same optical qualities as diamond and there are several indicators that make them easy to spot with the naked eye for an experienced practitioner. it's difficult to produce a pure white moissanite and they often appear slightly green when viewed in natural light.
-Also, moissanite has significantly higher radiance and brilliance factors then natural diamond, causing them to appear “too sparkly”.
-To some.
+Secondly, moissanite does not have the same optical qualities as diamond and there are several indicators that make them easy to spot with the naked eye for an experienced practitioner.
+It is difficult to produce a pure white moissanite and they often appear slightly green when viewed in natural light.
+Also, moissanite has significantly higher radiance and brilliance factors then natural diamond, causing them to appear “too sparkly” to some.
 Overall though, moissanite is a beautiful synthetic diamond choice.

-“Moissanite From the Sky”.
-At http://www.fromthesky.com is a good source of fine moissanite jewellery.
+“Moissanite From the Sky” at http://www.fromthesky.com is a good source of fine moissanite jewelry.

-Diamond Nexus gemstones are the result of a fairly new scientific advancement in processing technique.
-Have only recently been available in the United States.
+Diamond Nexus gemstones are the result of a fairly new scientific advancement in processing technique, and have only recently been available in the United States.

 Diamond Nexus gemstones are excellent diamond simulants and come very close to matching the properties of mined diamonds at many different comparison points.
 They cut glass, being virtually identical to diamond on the Mohs (hardness) scale.
-They refract perfect “hearts and arrows”.
-Have radiance and brilliance readings extremely close to flawless diamond.
+They refract perfect “hearts and arrows” and have radiance and brilliance readings extremely close to flawless diamond.

-Best of all, they're currently introductory priced for the U.S. market.
-Are a steal at $79 per caret.
+Best of all, they are currently introductory priced for the U.S. market, and are a steal at $79 per caret.
 Diamond Nexus gemstones are only available in precious metal, solid-gold settings.

 Diamond Nexus is only available from Diamond Nexus Labs at: http://www.DiamondNexusLabs.com

-Sapphire is the second hardest natural mineral on the Mohs scale, surpassed only by diamond. they're, unlike the others in this review, a natural stone.
-Their radiance and brilliance aren't up to the standards of diamond however.
+Sapphire is the second hardest natural mineral on the Mohs scale, surpassed only by diamond.
+They are, unlike the others in this review, a natural stone.
+Their radiance and brilliance are not up to the standards of diamond however.
 Nevertheless, quality white sapphires priced at around $220 per carat are a good diamond alternative.